jnhthomp/time-trial-api-server/README.md

   - If it exists is a string and must be converted before being submitted to database
   - If it does not exist then does not need converted before submission

-- Create seperate routes for API (data only) and ejs routes
+- Create separate routes for API (data only) and ejs routes
   - Update links in discord bot to match these non routes (embed object should link to ejs route but data should come from api route)
   - Make sure links in ejs file link to ejs route and not api route